Using Sub Rosa

 When you log into a web interface your user name is your full email address, i.e. firstname.lastname@example.org.

-To setup encryption through the webmail client, after logging in, select “GPG Plugin Options” from the “Options” link at the top of your screen.
-Read the documentation and follow the instructions you find there.
+To setup encryption through the webmail client, after logging in, select “Settings” at the top left corner of your screen.
+Follow the menus you find there.

 If you are using a public computer, you may consider using the virtual keyboard provided on the login page to prevent your message being captured by a keylogging program.
 Watch for cameras.

 For an added level of security, all Sub Rosa services may be accessed using The Onion Router – also know as the Dark Web.
-Web based services can be found at: https://gcjvgk5lyt43p3w2.onion.
-SMTP is at: fxagitc26vmvq2rb.onion port 465.
+Web based services including webmail can be found at: https://novordxxyzzxzw6t.onion.
+SMTP is at: subros443kyxuwxf.onion port 465.
+Using torbirdy, you can also access IMAP and POP3 at: subros443kyxuwxf.onion.
+Messages about invalid certificates can be disregarded.

-Within the webmail client, click on “Options” -> “Mail Aliases”.
+Aliases may be managed through the Customer Services page.
+Log in and select manage aliases.
 A convenient screen will appear allowing you to add and delete email aliases.

 Setting up Encryption